Olly Croft: After the split

-Croft asserted that his British Darts Organisation set-up is for the good of all players and not just a select few.
-Many of the players that made their way through the county system, joined the PDC as their tournaments offer higher prize money and more chance of making a full-time living from the game.
+Croft asserted that his British Darts Organisation set-up was for the good of all players and not just a select few.
+Many of the players that made their way through the county system joined the PDC as their tournaments offer higher prize money and more chance of making a full-time living from the game.

 Passionate debate often raged amongst darts fans as to the relative merits of the BDO and PDC, and Croft's role in the split in the game.
 He pioneered a system of county darts which still produces top players and in many respects built the game's foundation in the 1970s and 1980s.
 But criticism for the fact that there are now two Organisations and thus no unified World Championship is equally rife.

 Mike Watterson, the sports promoter who created the Embassy World Professional Championship (and arranged the TV and sponsorship deals), was one of Croft's biggest critics.

 Voted off board

 On 7 August 2011, Croft was voted off the BDO board at their AGM ending 38 years as the main figurehead of the Organisation.
 It also brought to an end his role as tournament director for the BDO as Wayne Williams succeeded him.
 Despite losing power over the BDO in 2011, Croft continued to be the Chief Technical Advisor at the WDF.

 Olly Croft died on 23 November 2019, shortly after his 90th birthday.
 Olly's wife, Lorna, had died in June 2003, aged 72.
+They were survived by two sons and a daughter.